kelvin-keegen/TechByte/README.md

 # TechByte

-The zip folder contains all the project files and there directories
+Hi1 this is just a quick guide.
+Well, the TechByte.ZIP folder contains all the project files and there directories in their proper order download,unzip and open project with Android studio.

-the APK file is the compiled app from the project file.
+**The APK file is the compiled app from the project file.**

-Thank you very much
+#Thank you very much